From the World Heritage inscription:

 It is also where Winston Churchill was born.

 Visiting it gives you an idea of just how different the world was several centuries ago.
 The palace used to be an actual operating household with staff and a working farm.
-Today, despite the Duke of Marlborough having a net worth of over $200 million dollars, the palace is simply too expensive to operate.
+Today, despite the Duke of Marlborough had a net worth of over $200 million dollars, the palace is simply too expensive to operate.
 The reason why it is open to the public is that it is the only way to bring in enough money to pay for upkeep.

 Getting to Blenheim Palace from London is quite easy.
 Just take the train from Paddington Station to Oxford.
 The train takes approximately one hour.
-Just outside the Oxford train station you can take the S3 bus which will take you to the gates of Blenheim Palace.
+Just outside the Oxford train station, you can take the S3 bus which will take you to the gates of Blenheim Palace.
 Just tell the bus driver you are going there and they will provide you with a reminder.

 Entrance to the palace is not cheap.
 An adult ticket is £21.50 (USD$34) if you travel outside of a group.
 Expect to spend about two hours exploring the building and grounds.